What is evangelistic preaching? Should we not to give an invitation to follow Christ?

 Sometimes the question is implied.
 People don’t know how to respond — they want to, and want to know how.

-This is where an invitation can be helpful.
+This is where giving an invitation to follow Jesus can be helpful.

 Some, like myself, didn’t need an invitation when I started to follow Jesus.
 I simply responded.